ThisTestUser/FarLandsChronicles/Chapter 4 - The Far Lands in Three Dimensions (1.12.2)/Part 2 - The Void Far Lands.md

 The void far lands are the mirror image of the sky far lands.
 Normally, negative Y values do not generate terrain, but with Cubic Chunks, the world generates all the way down to the lower integer limit.

 The abundance of water will cause crashes in your world.
 To combat this, use a [mod](https://www.curseforge.com/minecraft/mc-mods/no-water-spread) that prevents water from spreading.
+Ensure you apply the commands ```/gamerule doWaterSpread false``` and ```/gamerule doLavaSpread false``` every time you create a new world.

 Seed: -936504578442456880 (unless otherwise noted)